-The Hospitality industry offers exciting careers in hotel management, meeting and special event management, restaurant management and ownership, and travel and tourism-related businesses.
+The Hospitality industry offers exciting careers in hotel management, travel, and tourism-related businesses.
 With a degree in Hotel/Restaurant/Tourism Management, you’ll have opportunities for a challenging and rewarding career that can take you around the world!

 When you’re ready to get started, just apply!
 Our Admissions office staff will guide you through the steps to enroll to get you started right.
 You can also contact Admissions with any questions and schedule a tour of the campus, or just to say hello.
 If you’re not ready to apply today, you can request more information on the program and we’ll get in touch to make a plan that works for you.
-Be sure to review our Applying to the Hotel, Restaurant, Tourism Management program information below also!
+You will also need an Oregon Food Handlers card.

 As a Hotel/Restaurant/Tourism Management student, you’ll: